 What is fistula?

-A fistula usually occurs during an obstructed labour when emergency care is unavailable.
+An obstetric fistula occurs during an obstructed labour when emergency care is unavailable.

-Women suffering from obstructed labour often struggle until the baby dies and during this agonising process, loss of circulation causes tissue to die, leaving large gaps between the birth canal and bladder or rectum, causing incontinence.
+Women suffering from obstructed labour often struggle until the baby dies.
+During this agonising process loss of circulation causes tissue to die, leaving large gaps between the birth canal and bladder or rectum, causing incontinence.

-Most women suffering with obstetric fistula are ostracised by their families and communities as they smell and are constantly wet, leaving them to live as outcasts.
+Most women and girls suffering with obstetric fistula are ostracised by their families and communities as they smell and are constantly wet, leaving them to live as outcasts.

-In contrast, it occurs to thousands of women in Africa every day and they have no-one to help.
+In contrast, it occurs to thousands of women and girls in Africa every day and they have no-one to help.

 These women deserve to be more than statistics, they deserve decent healthcare when they bring their children into the world.